 Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-- Indirect procurement refers to the acquisition of goods and services essential for daily business operations, but not directly used in production.
+• Indirect procurement is the acquisition of goods and services essential for daily business operations but not directly used in production.

-- Examples include hiring professionals like lawyers or marketing experts, managing facilities, organizing travel, and other non-product-related expenses.
+• Examples of indirect procurement include hiring professionals like lawyers or marketing experts, managing facilities, organizing travel, and other non-product-related expenses.

 What is Indirect Procurement?